codergangganesh/PWA-Banking-Application/README.md

 Notifications are displayed as non-intrusive banners and can be configured in the user settings panel.

+## ⚙️ Notification Preferences

+Users can customize their notification preferences through the profile settings:

+- **Email Notifications**: Receive account updates via email
+- **Push Notifications**: Get instant alerts directly on your device
+- **SMS Alerts**: Receive text messages for critical account events

+Each notification type can be individually toggled on or off based on user preferences, providing granular control over communication channels.

 ---

 Made with ❤️ using React, Vite, and Supabase